DiegoBarMor/volgrids/README.md

 * check what happens if performing "fix-cmap" operation when cmap input and output are the same file
 * implement the fixing operation directy on "packing", to ensure that packed frames have the same resolution (add flag to override this behavior)
 * implement: raise an error if a format file is opened with the wrong function
-* read the global variables from a fixed parameter file
+* read the global variables from a default .config file
+  * or from a user-provided one

 <!-- ----------------------------------------------------------------------- -->